zahidec0de/zahidec0de/README.md

 ## 🎯 Career Goal

-My goal is to become a cybersecurity specialist by following a clear plan: gaining hands-on experience, earning certifications, and staying updated with the latest technologies.
+My goal is to become a cybersecurity specialist by following a clear plan: gaining hands-on practical experience, earning certifications, and staying updated with the latest technologies.
 I am focused on mastering penetration testing, threat detection, and network security to protect and secure digital systems.

 ## 🛡️ About Me